 To reduce the investment associated with Buying an apartment or a house in need of work, several financial arrangements exist, such as:

-The Zero Rate Loan (PTZ) is a State aid intended for households with modest incomes who want Buying your first property.
+The Zero-Interest Loan (PTZ) is a government-backed scheme designed to help low- to moderate-income households purchase their first home.
 This loan makes it possible to finance up to 40% of the purchase and the work, with no interest to be repaid, provided that the amount of the work represents at least 25% of the total purchase cost.

 In addition to this, the PTZ covers a wide range of works, such as: